learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 [Cat] S[CatTeR] CATER cAts

 # multiple modifiers can be used together
-# 'm' is on by default for -U option
+# 'm' is on by default when the -U option is used
 $ printf 'Cat\ncOnCaT\nscatter\nCater' | rg -Uo '(?is)on.*^cat'
 OnCaT
 scatter